 Panther Falls And Bridal Veil Falls

-As a bonus, visitors can also catch a glimpse of Bridal Veil Falls across the valley, which is Banff’s second-highest waterfall and boasts a wispy cascade.
+As a bonus, you can glimpse Bridal Veil Falls across the valley, Banff’s second-highest waterfall, with its wispy cascade.

 Stanley Falls